 March, 1915.
 Sergeant James Fraser investigates the deaths of Australian soldiers in the Egyptian desert.
 Meanwhile a serial killer stalks the streets of Cairo.
 Then tragedy strikes before Fraser finds himself on the killing fields of Gallipoli as he pursues the truth to its bitter and brutal conclusion.

 I have written more about this book here.

 My Amazon author page can be found here.

 So, will any of these pay dividends?

-The answer to that question is possibly a little, but probably not much, and like most writers I live in hope rather than expectation.
-But I will continue to write because I enjoy doing so, and that is something money cannot buy.
+The answer to that question is highly unlikely.
+Like most writers I live in hope rather than expectation.